Markiro1/Auction/README.md

 This is the "Auction" project.
 In this project, there are 2 types of users: admin and user.

 To allow a user to list their product on the auction, they write information about themselves and the product they want to sell in the "Contact Us" tab.
-____

 __Use case__:

 After the user sends a request through "Contact Us", the administration responds to them via email and further clarifies and agrees on all details.
-After all details are agreed upon, the administrator can add the product to their menu, specifying: the email of the one who is listing, price, quantity, product status, and description (optional).
+After all details are agreed upon, the administrator can add the product to their menu, adding: the email of the one who is listing, price, quantity, product status, and description (optional).
-____

 After the auction creation time is determined, the administrator creates the auction and sets the auction duration (minimum 7 days).